 A successful Agile implementation within a single team or project can uncover the challenges of the transition process and key insights.
 Analyzing its effects can get buy-in for scaling Agile vertically and horizontally inside the company.

-Agility is not a one-time goal but rather a behavior, a mindset, and a way of conducting business.
+Organizational agility is not a one-time goal but rather a behavior, a mindset, and a way of conducting business.
 Considering that, an Agile transformation should occur in all directions.
 Bottom-up and top-down transitions are necessary to scale Agile culture across the company.

 Besides the role models of the leadership team, engaging in events promoting Agile values and benefits can aid the transformation process.
 Keep the conversation about agility alive and vibrant.
 As a result, the maturity of your Agile transformation would expand until it becomes a way of working, thinking, and even living.